citusdata/citus_docs/reference/common_errors.rst

 The `max_connections <https://www.postgresql.org/docs/current/static/runtime-config-connection.html#GUC-MAX-CONNECTIONS>`_ GUC adjusts the limit, with a typical default of 100 connections.
 Note that each connection consumes resources, so adjust sensibly.
 When increasing ``max_connections`` it's usually a good idea to increase `memory limits <https://www.postgresql.org/docs/current/static/runtime-config-resource.html#RUNTIME-CONFIG-RESOURCE-MEMORY>`_ too.

 Using `PgBouncer <https://pgbouncer.github.io/>`_ can also help by queueing connection requests which exceed the connection limit.
-Citus Cloud has a built-in PgBouncer instance, see :ref:`cloud_pgbouncer` to learn how to connect through it.
+(Our :ref:`cloud_topic` has a built-in PgBouncer instance.)

 PgBouncer cannot connect to server
 ----------------------------------